yera111/asbolsyn2/memory-bank/architecture.md

    - Add order status updates (preparing, ready for pickup, completed)
    - Implement order cancellation with refund handling
    - Add order reminders as pickup time approaches
+   - Confirmation of meal pickup
+      Approved suppliers can confirm the fact of receipt of the order by the buyer with the command /complete_order <id>.
+The bot checks the order ownership, that the status = PAID, then transfers it to COMPLETED, fills in completed_at and sends notifications to the supplier and the buyer.

 3. **Subscription Options**
    - Allow consumers to subscribe to favorite vendors